protofire/Cardano-Developer-Studio/cardano-web3-frontend-template/README.md

 ### Step 6: Using the Docker Image

-1. After the Docker image is pushed to Docker Hub (either via CD or manually), you can deploy it:
+1. After the Docker image is pushed to Docker Hub (either via CD or manually), you can deploy it.
+Make sure to include the necessary environment variables, such as the Blockfrost API key:

    ```
    docker pull $DOCKERHUB_USERNAME/$DOCKERHUB_REPO:latest
-   docker run -p 3000:3000 $DOCKERHUB_USERNAME/$DOCKERHUB_REPO:latest
+   docker run -p 3000:3000 -e BLOCKFROST_PREVIEW=your_blockfrost_key $DOCKERHUB_USERNAME/$DOCKERHUB_REPO:latest
    ```

-docker pull $DOCKERHUB_USERNAME/$DOCKERHUB_REPO:
-   Replace `$DOCKERHUB_USERNAME` and `$DOCKERHUB_REPO` with your actual Docker Hub username and repository name.
+   Replace `$DOCKERHUB_USERNAME`, `$DOCKERHUB_REPO`, and `your_blockfrost_key` with your actual Docker Hub username, repository name, and Blockfrost API key, respectively.

 2. Follow [Website Usage](#website-usage)